collinn/golfr/WeeklyRecord.md

 - `updatemat` has been adjusted to reflect multiple iterations on the matrix
 - Initial matrix has added in the arguments of `MakeGroups`
 - `groupassign` now returns the data frame with lists (saved after each iteration) as final output
+- 'MakeGroups' is supposed to return all the data frames combined after each round (Issue \# 2)

+## June 17-21, Week 4